RichardBradley/liquibase.github.com/quickstart.md

 <div style="background-color:lightgray">
 <h2 class="homepg" id="approach">Database Change Management: State and Migration approaches</h2>
 <p class="opg">
     There are two approaches for managing database changes.
-The first approach is declarative (or state-based) – in which the desired state of the database is defined.
+The first approach is state-based (or declarative) – in which the desired state of the database is defined.
 A tool that can compare (or diff) the target environment against the defined desired state is used to generate migration scripts that allow the target environment to match the declared state.
-The alternative approach is imperative (or migration-based) – in which the specific migrations for altering the state of a database are described.
+The alternative approach is migration-based (or imperative) – in which the specific migrations for altering the state of a database are described.
 A tool capable of explicitly tracking and ordering the individual migrations and deploying the migrations that have not yet been deployed to the target environment is used to get the target database properly migrated.
 </p>
 <p class="opg">
-    While Liquibase is capable of comparisons (or diffs), it is fundamentally an imperative (or migration-based) solution.
+    While Liquibase is capable of comparisons (or diffs), it is fundamentally a migration-based solution.
 The diff capability in Liquibase is only meant to assist with onboarding new projects and with sanity checking that database migrations have been properly applied.
 As a migration-based solution, Liquibase can easily:</p>
     <ul class="opg">
         <li>Track all proposed database changes, including the specific order they need to be deployed in, who proposed/authored the change, and record the purpose of the change (as a comment)</li>
         <li>Clearly answer whether a database change has or has not been deployed to a database.
 Effectively, Liquibase is able to “version” each database</li>